 This function returns the position of a horizontal cursor, and optionally sets a new position.
 You can get and set positions of cursors attached to invisible channels or channels that have no y axis.
-It is also used with spike shape window to set trigger levels.
+It is also used with spike shape window to set trigger levels and can read back the last cursor levels associated with Edit WaveMark views.